apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     due to the potential inconsistency in the /zookeeper/quota stat node, we can include that after that issue is fixed.

-    By default, this feautre is disabled, set "true" to enable it.
+    By default, this feature is enabled, set "false" to disable it.

 * *snapshot.trust.empty* :
     (Java system property: **zookeeper.snapshot.trust.empty**)